Abandoned & Little-Known Airfields:

 Palisades Naval Outlying Landing Field, Newport Beach, CA

-The date of construction of this WW2-era Navy satellite airfield is unknown.
+The date of construction of this WW2-era Navy satellite airfield has not been determined.

 Palisades was originally one of 4 NOLFs which were closely located between Los Alamitos & El Toro: